 - IT reliability and continuity.

 It is vital that TenCate has safe production sites.
 This guarantees business continuity and can prevent any loss of production capacity.
-TenCate can then also safeguard its position as a dependable supplier to its customers.
+At the same time TenCate can safeguard its position as a dependable supplier and customer.

 The development of technical and management competences plays an important role in the personnel policy of TenCate.
 This enables the company to monitor the quality of products and the continuity of the production processes.

 Any disruptions to IT systems can impede the operating processes.
 The risks are limited as far as possible by means of information security and fallback procedures.
 The operation of these facilities is tested regularly both internally and externally.
 The policy is to further reduce the multiplicity of ERP systems.
-For reasons of cost and risk control, IT systems are increasingly managed centrally.
+The existing system in the Grass unit in the Netherlands was replaced by a new ERP system in 2015.
+For reasons of cost and risk control, IT systems are mostly managed centrally in shared service centres.

 TenCate has a zero-tolerance policy with regard to compliance risks.
 Identified compliance risks relate to:

 The standards and values of TenCate are set out in the code of conduct and corporate values (10Cate).
 A whistleblower scheme and a complaint scheme enable employees to inform the company management of any undesirable situations.
-A central compliance officer and a confidential adviser have also been appointed and insider trading rules are in force, knowledge of which has to be confirmed by the management every year.
+A central compliance officer and a confidential adviser have also been appointed and insider trading rules are in force, with which the management must comply every year.

 All managers and controllers sign an annual letter of representation declaring their compliance with financial reporting and internal control requirements.

 TenCate is involved in a number of legal proceedings resulting from normal business operations.
-The results of these procedures are by their nature uncertain.
+The results of these proceedings are by their nature uncertain.
 The progress of these proceedings is monitored continuously.
 A summary is discussed twice a year in the Supervisory Board’s finance committee.
+Apart from standard legal fees, the legal proceedings did not lead to any material financial impact for TenCate in 2015.

 Developments of new products entail a risk of IP rights violations.
-An IP manager has been appointed to co-ordinate activities.
-Important patents and innovations are recorded as far as possible to mitigate risks of patent infringements.
-Possible infringements are actively investigated.
+Important patents and innovations are recorded as far as possible to mitigate risks of violations.
+Possible violations are investigated.

 With regard to financial risks, TenCate has a low risk appetite.
 The risks relating to liquidity, credit, interest rates and currencies and the associated risk preparedness are described in more detail in note 53 of the financial statements.
 Identified financial risks relate to: